heet9022/Ye-Kiski-Tasweer-Hai/README.md

 Backend via nodejs.
 Implemented web-sockets with 2 servers on the backend for retraining the data and reducing latency.

-Run pip install -r requirements.txt present in the model directory to run the model.
+Run "pip install -r requirements.txt" to run the model.
 Dataset from [Kaggle](https://www.kaggle.com/puneet6060/intel-image-classification).